Youth Voter Turnout in America

 Q2Who registered but didn't vote, and why

-Q4How structural methods affect young voters
+Q4How structural rules affect young voters

 Redistricting, competitiveness, commission adoption — governance structure, never partisan advantage.

-Cell × barrier × intervention × cost × evidence.
-Policy reform $0-$5 per marginal voter; programmatic GOTV $20-$500.
+Group × barrier × intervention × cost × evidence.
+Policy reform $0-$5 per new voter; programmatic get-out-the-vote $20-$500 — plus a do-not-fund list of what the evidence says not to buy.

-What the evidence supports (four plain-language conclusions)
+What the evidence supports — four plain-language conclusions

-- The gap is persistent and sizable.
-Every cycle, 2000-2024.
-Widest in midterms.
+- The gap is real and lasting.
+Every cycle from 2000 to 2024, widest in midterm years.
 See Finding 1.

 How to use this report